aimeemisaki/destinationizer/README.md

 Head over to (https://destinationizer.netlify.app/) to view more.

+## Approach

+I started by breaking down my website into smaller parts - first by pages, then by components, trying to clearly understand which one needed states and props to pass or be passed.
+A lot of time went into getting data from the RoadGoat API and learning React Bootstrap in our time constraint.

 ## Screenshot of App

 <img width="1192" alt="Screen Shot 2022-07-22 at 13 38 24" src="https://user-images.githubusercontent.com/93743792/180562856-748f19a9-d402-4b0c-b18c-0c1b41694626.png">